mantidproject/documents/Design/ThirdpartyDependencies.md

 The [meta.yaml](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#requirements-section)
 file provides a central place to define dependencies and would satisfy requirements 1-3.
 The requirements file allows builds tools such as CMake to be used.

 It is unclear how the build process would fit into current tools such as IDEs.
+The current CLI workflow is documented [here](https://github.com/mantidproject/conda-recipes/blob/master/Developer.md).